-According to the credit bureaus a late rent payment is not considered late until it’s 30 days past its due date.
-For example, if your rent is due on the first of every month, it is not considered late unless you pay it on the 31st day of that month.
+According to the credit bureaus, a late rent payment is not considered late until it’s 30 days past its due date.
+For example, if your rent is due on the 1st of every month, it is late if you pay it on the 31st day of that month.

 What are late rent payment penalties?

 The penalty for late rent payment is similar to when you have a late payment with your other tradelines.
 A payment made 30 days beyond the due date will have a negative impact on your credit score.
 This late payment can also stay on your credit report for 7 years, but its effect on your credit score will also diminish over time.

 Being 30 days late is bad for your credit score, but it’s not as bad as 60, which is not as bad as 90.
 The sooner you can catch up, the less damage to your credit.
 When your account is current, you can write a goodwill letter asking the creditor to remove the negative mark.